denzildoyle/dwaynecrooks.com/content/blog/posts/2016/07/25/getting-started-with-django.md

 ---
-title: Getting Started with Django 1.9
+title: Getting Started with Django
 created_at: 2016-07-22T10:58:59Z
+published_at: 2016-07-25T00:39:08Z
 ---

 [Django](https://www.djangoproject.com/) is to [Python](https://www.python.org/) as [Rails](http://rubyonrails.org/) is to [Ruby](https://www.ruby-lang.org).
 But, way better and less bloated :).
+In this post, I will show you how to get started with Django on Ubuntu 14.04 LTS.

 ## Install Python

 The first thing we'd need to do is install Python.
-Read [here](/blog/installing-python-from-source-on-ubuntu-1404-lts) to find out how to do that.
+Read [here](/blog/installing-python-from-source-on-ubuntu) to find out how to do that.

 ## Install Django